 Samsung's S Health app can connect to multiple apps and services to pull and push data through them.
 Notable examples are Nike's running app, Qardio for blood pressure monitoring, and more.
 But S Health has always lacked support and integration with plenty of known activity tracking services like Runkeeper, Strava, and Fitbit.
 This made the app a lot less useful as a central dashboard of your exercise, sleep, and various health metrics, and even diminished the appeal of Samsung's Gear watches since they couldn't share data to popular activity services.

 But if you're running S Health 4.8.0 and above, you may have noticed a new hidden option that adds this very feature.
-Oddly, Samsung didn't publicize it anywhere, nor did it mention it in the app's changelog, and it even stuck it somewhere different from all the other integrated apps.
-Read More
+Oddly, Read More

 Last fall, Microsoft released an activity tracker of its own, creatively named the Microsoft Band, and hit the Play Store with the requisite companion app.
 Now the company has updated its little piece of Android software to track steps and calories without needing the Band itself.
 The app does this using your phone's motion sensors instead, as long as it's running KitKat or Lollipop.